YouMightNotNeedKubernetes/hashicorp-consul/README.md

 You should only have Consul deployed once per Docker Swarm Cluster.

-You will need to create swarm-scoped overlay network called `consul_area_lan` for Consul to communicate if you haven't already.
+You will need to create swarm-scoped overlay network called `consul_area_lan` for services to communicate if you haven't already.

 ```sh
 docker network create --scope=swarm --driver=overlay --attachable consul_area_lan